 If the school is concerned that a pupil may be at risk of becoming involved in criminal behaviour, we may arrange for our SSO to meet and speak with the pupil to educate them about the law on a particular issue.
 The school will inform parents/carers to seek consent prior to the meeting taking place.
+As a school we are

-30. Searching, Screening and Confiscation
+Searching, Screening and Confiscation

-- In relation to searching, screen and confiscation, the school follows the government's guidance, last updated in September 2022. - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/1091132/ Searching\\Screening\and\Confiscation\guidance\July\2022.pdf
+- In relation to searching, screen and confiscation, the school follows the government's guidance, last updated in September 2022. - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/10911 32/Searching Screening and Confiscation guidance July 2022.pdf